 Putting simple strategies into place can go a long way to securing your business and company assets.
-Sentinel advises that you take the following steps to avoid disruption to your business where possible, and to mitigate damage to your revenue, brand and reputation in the event that Hurricane Florence causes an interruption.
+Sentinel advises that you take the following steps to avoid disruption to your business where possible, and to mitigate damage to your revenue, brand and reputation in the event that a hurricane or tropical storm causes an interruption.

 Communication is key!
 Having an emergency communication plan in place is the most cost-effective step your company can take to maintain operations during and after a storm.
 And, should your business lose power and cease operations, a communication strategy will ensure that the recovery process can begin immediately.
 Ensure that company managers have secondary means of communication if working from home or offsite, and that key personnel have access to company data and records, usually through a secure laptop computer, when away from the office.

 Data.
 Perform system backups, both on servers and for cloud storage, as soon as possible.
 Going forward, make this part of your IT protocol.
 If print records are vital to your business, make sure they are stored safely.

 Power.
 It’s likely your business will lose power during Hurricane Florence.
 Will it be for five minutes, or five days?
 How essential is it that your facility and its systems remain on line?
 If the answer is “very,” it is time to consider a commercial generator.
 They aren’t cheap, but are a good investment when weighed against the resulting loss of business and damage to your brand.